dsanchor/demo-containers-l100/README.md

 kubectl apply -f k8s/deployment.yaml -n demo-containers-l100
 ```

-Now, with a deployment that follows the policies of the cluster
+The above deployment does not comply with the policies defined in the cluster, so it will be in `Pending` state.
+To fix this, we need to deploy a policy-compliant version.
+This is because AKS automatic clusters may have policies enabled by default to enforce best practices.

+Now, deploy the policy-compliant version:

 ```bash
 kubectl apply -f k8s/deployment-policycomplaint.yaml -n demo-containers-l100
 ```

-Get host:
+Get ingress host:

 ```bash
 kubectl get ingress -n demo-containers-l100
 ```

+Test the application by navigating to the host specified in the ingress resource.

 ### Clean Up Resources